CPK Insurance

 Professional Liability Insurance in Richmond

-Professional Liability Insurance Risk Factors in Richmond
+About Professional Liability Insurance in Richmond, VA

 Professional liability insurance, also called errors and omissions insurance in Virginia, is designed for claims tied to professional services rather than physical damage.
 In Virginia, the policy is especially useful when a client alleges negligence, an error, an omission, a misrepresentation, or a failure to deliver services as promised.
 It can help pay defense costs, settlements and judgments, and other claim expenses when the allegation is that your advice, work product, or lack of action caused financial loss.